 Grand Lake in winter

-Enjoy a Walking Tour of Grand Lake
+Enjoy a Self Walking Tour of Grand Lake

 A map and description with pictures can be printed so that you can learn about the history of our village.